Raj Grewal: Federal politics

-Departure from Liberal caucus and criminal charges
+Departure from Liberal caucus and legal issues

 Grewal announced on November 22, 2018 that he intended to resign as MP and was leaving federal politics for personal and medical reasons.
 A statement released the next day by a spokesperson for the Prime Minister's Office clarified that Grewal was resigning to seek treatment for problem gambling which had "led him to incur significant personal debts."
 Grewal reportedly gambled millions of dollars between 2015 and 2018, including at the Casino du Lac-Leamy.
 The casino's disclosure to FINTRAC then led to an RCMP investigation.

 In a statement on November 26, 2018 the Office of the Ethics Commissioner said its investigation "will continue as soon as possible in spite of [Grewal’s] resignation."
 In its official comment the week before, the Prime Minister’s Office said it was aware "of inquiries by the RCMP regarding the circumstances that were the subject of a complaint to the Ethics Commissioner about Mr. Grewal earlier this year."
 The RCMP's national division would not confirm or deny that it is investigating Grewal.

 On November 30, 2018, Grewal announced that he was quitting the Liberal caucus but would keep his seat in the House of Commons "for the time being."
 In a December 2018 Facebook video, Grewal said that in a three-year period at Lac-Leamy, playing recreational blackjack became a high-stakes gambling problem, which led him to incur high levels of debt that he kept hidden from his family.
 Grewal claimed that he only borrowed money from loved ones in a legal manner.
 On January 25, 2019, he announced that he would keep his seat in parliament as an Independent MP until the next federal election in October.
 Grewal did not stand for re-election in the 2019 federal election.

 In September 2020, Grewal was charged by the RCMP with four counts of breach of trust and one count of fraud over $5,000 under the Criminal Code.
 The RCMP allege that Grewal received millions in personal loans that he neglected to report to the Ethics Commissioner, which would constitute a criminal breach of trust.
 The RCMP also allege that Grewal misused his constituency office budget for personal use and solicited loans that personally benefited him in connection with using his office as an MP.
-His trial is scheduled to begin on October 18, 2021.
+In March 2023, the last charges against Grewal were dismissed by the Ontario Superior Court.

+In February 2024, Grewal sued the RCMP and the Ontario attorney general for $50 million over their alleged mishandling of the case.